Easy and Inexpensive Homemade Halloween Costume Ideas for Kids or Adults

 Hobo - Wear old pants and shirt and cut strips at bottom of pants or make holes in shirt to look worn.
 A must for this costume, tie a bandana or plaid/colored cloth napkin onto a stick (stuff with paper) to carry over your shoulder (be safe, no pointy ends).

-Cowboy - Plaid shirt, jeans, boots (pointy ones if you have them, or work boots will do), and of course a cowboy hat.
+Cowboy - Plaid shirt, jeans, brown/black boots (work boots will do), and of course a cowboy hat.
 Yahoo!

 Easy Mummy Costume: